March on Washington: Background

 The 1963 march was part of the rapidly expanding Civil Rights Movement, which involved demonstrations and nonviolent direct action across the United States.
 1963 marked the 100th anniversary of the signing of the Emancipation Proclamation by President Abraham Lincoln.
 Leaders represented major civil rights organizations.
 Members of The National Association for the Advancement of Colored People (NAACP) and the Southern Christian Leadership Conference put aside their differences and came together for the march.
 Many whites and black people also came together in the urgency for change in the nation.

-That year violent confrontations broke out in the South: in Cambridge, Maryland; Pine Bluff, Arkansas; Goldsboro, North Carolina; Somerville, Tennessee; Saint Augustine, Florida; and across Mississippi.
+That year violent confrontations broke out in the South: in Pine Bluff, Arkansas; Goldsboro, North Carolina; Somerville, Tennessee; Saint Augustine, Florida; and across Mississippi.
+A violent incident also occurred in Cambridge, Maryland.
 In most cases, white people attacked nonviolent demonstrators seeking civil rights.
 Many people wanted to march on Washington, but disagreed over how the march should be conducted.
 Some called for a complete shutdown of the city through civil disobedience.
 Others argued that the civil rights movement should remain nationwide in scope, rather than focus its energies on the nation's capital and federal government.
 There was a widespread perception that the Kennedy administration had not lived up to its promises in the 1960 election, and King described Kennedy's race policy as "tokenism".

 On May 24, 1963, Attorney General Robert F. Kennedy invited African-American novelist James Baldwin, along with a large group of cultural leaders, to a meeting in New York to discuss race relations.
 However, the meeting became antagonistic, as black delegates felt that Kennedy did not have an adequate understanding of the race problem in the nation.
 The public failure of the meeting, which came to be known as the Baldwin–Kennedy meeting, underscored the divide between the needs of Black America and the understanding of Washington politicians.
-But the meeting also provoked the Kennedy administration to take action on the civil rights for African Americans.
+But the meeting also provoked the Kennedy administration to take action on the civil rights of African Americans.
 On June 11, 1963, President Kennedy gave a notable civil rights address on national television and radio, announcing that he would begin to push for civil rights legislation.
 That night (early morning of June 12, 1963), Mississippi activist Medgar Evers was murdered in his own driveway, further escalating national tension around the issue of racial inequality.
 After Kennedy's assassination, his proposal was signed into law by President Lyndon B. Johnson as the Civil Rights Act of 1964.